Skip to main content

 Android MCP Toolkit for AI Agents

-Small MCP server with two tools:
+Small MCP server with three tools:

 • Fast SVG → Android VectorDrawable conversion (cached, file or inline).